Madarihat-Birpara (community development block): Geography

 The Madarihat-Birpara CD block lies in the north-western part of the district.
 The Dadua River flows along the western boundary of the district.
 It has hilly terrain which is part of the sub-Himalayan ranges.

-The Madarihat-Birpara CD block is bounded by the Samtse District of Bhutan on the north, Kalchini CD block on the east, Falakata CD block on the south and Dhupguri CD block in Jalpaiguri district on the west.
+The Madarihat-Birpara CD block is bounded by the Samtse District of Bhutan on the north, Kalchini CD block on the east, Falakata CD block on the south and Banarhat CD block in Jalpaiguri district on the west.

 The Madarihat-Birpara CD block has an area of 376.75 km2.
 It has 1 panchayat samity, 10 gram panchayats, 139 gram sansads (village councils), 50 mouzas, 48 inhabited villages and 2 census towns.
 Madarihat and Birpara police stations serve this block.
 Headquarters of this CD block is at Madarihat.

 Gram panchayats of Madarihat-Birpara block/ panchayat samiti are: Bandapani, Birpara I, Birpara II, Hantapara, Khayarbari, Lankapara, Madarihat, Rangali Bazna, Sishujhumra and Totopara Ballalguri.

 Demographics

 Population

 According to the 2011 Census of India, the Madarihat CD block had a total population of 202,026, of which 188,265 were rural, and 13,761 were urban.
 There were 101,536 (50%) males and 100,490 (50%) females.
 There were 24,382 persons in the age range of 0 to 6 years.
 The Scheduled Castes numbered 28,813 (14.26%) and the Scheduled Tribes numbered 78,314 (38.76%).

 According to the 2001 census, Madarihat-Birpara block had a total population of 185,499, out of which 94,315 were males and 91,184 were females.
 Madarihat-Birpara block registered a population growth of 21.88 per cent during the 1991-2001 decade.